Finding Elvis Presley alive turned out to be a walk in

 It was Priscilla who successfullly lobbied the courts to

-grant descendents full rights
+grant descendents full rights and guarantees to heirs

 the commercial rights to the deceased celebrity's image